 A plastic kayak stored bottom-down on sawhorses or a garage floor can “oil can”, or dent in, the hull.
 Prop the boat on its side, or better yet get it up off the floor with the Kayak/SUP Hanger.
 Keep bugs, dirt and debris out with a cockpit cover.

 Latex dry wear seals are damaged by UV radiation; keep them out of sunlight.
 Don’t store your dry wear near combustion sources like home furnaces; they generate ozone that also damages latex.
-Take the time to clean oils or sunscreen from the seals and rub in 303 Protectant to protect against oxidation and deterioration.
-Hang drysuits in a dry, dust-free space with the zippers open.
+Take the time to clean oils or sunscreen from the seals.
+Hang dry suits in a dry, dust-free space.
 If you can, also hang dry wear and splash wear.